larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

    List the available cards by name (suitable for PCM objects).

-.. function:: mixers([cardindex])
+.. function:: mixers(device='default', cardindex=-1)

    List the available mixers.
-The optional *cardindex* specifies which card should be queried.
-The default is 0.
+The arguments are:

+    *device* - the name of the device on which the mixer resides.
+The default is 'default'.

+   *cardindex* - specifies which card should be used [#f3]_.
+If this argument is given, the device name  is constructed like this: `hw:<cardindex>` and the `device` keyword argument is ignored.
+0 is the first sound card.

+   **Note:** The arguments for this function were changed in version 0.8 and this change is not completely backward compatible.
+   Old versions accepted just the optional parameter *cardindex*.
+   The current version accepts either a device name or a cardindex.

 .. class:: PCM(type=PCM_PLAYBACK, mode=PCM_NORMAL, card='default')

    This class is used to represent a PCM device (both for playback and